omaradil28/CPTS451-Project/Sprints/Sprint1/Sprint_Report_1.md

  ## Incomplete Issues/User Stories
  Here are links to issues we worked on but did not complete in this sprint:

- * https://github.com/omaradil28/CPTS451-Project/issues/10 <<Implemented but not tested for stability>>
+ * https://github.com/omaradil28/CPTS451-Project/issues/10 - Implemented but not tested for stability
  * URL of issue 2 <<One sentence explanation of why issue was not completed>>
  * URL of issue n <<One sentence explanation of why issue was not completed>>